 2. If a game is tied at the end of regulation, the International Tie-Breaker will go into effect (Starting with the top of the 7th inning, and each half inning thereafter, the offensive team shall begin its turn at bat with the player who is scheduled to bat last in that respective half inning being placed on second base).

 3. No team shall be allowed to score more than five runs in any half-inning.

 4. If after the 4th inning,a team is ahead by more than 12 runs, the winning team is strongly encouraged to try a less experienced pitcher.

 5. A game will be considered an official game regardless of # of players in attendance and if at least three full innings are completed.

 5. The home team takes the first base-side bench.
-The home team is responsible for supplying and positioning game bases, pitching rubber, new 12” (44 COR, 375# compression) game ball, and umpire’s equipment.
+The home team is responsible for positioning game bases, pitching rubber, and supplying 2 new 12” (44 COR, 375# compression) game balls.

 6. Coaches are responsible for keeping score and ensuring the opposing coach follows our player substitution rules.

 7. A coach from each team must report the final score to their commissioner within 24 hours.

 1. All players and coaches are expected at arrive at least twenty minutes before the officially scheduled starting time.

 2. All infield practice must be completed ten minutes prior to the officially scheduled game time.
 This will ensure the coaches have sufficient time to exchange batting orders and start the game on time.